Lellouch-L\"uscher factor for the $K\to 3\pi$ decays: Introduction

-There are several technical issues that were addressed only very briefly, or not addressed at all in the previous work on the problem.
-Since the kaons can decay into different isospin channels, one has to explicitly write down the Faddeev equations in these channels.
-Moreover, as it is well known~\cite{Bedaque:1998kg,Bedaque:1998km}, these Faddeev equations need to be renormalized.
+Furthermore, there are several technical issues that were addressed only very briefly, or not addressed at all in the previous work on the problem that was carried out within the NREFT framework.
+Since the kaons can decay into different isospin channels, one has to explicitly write down the Faddeev equations in these channels.\footnote{Note that, in the RFT framework, the inclusion of the different isospin channels has been considered in Ref.~\cite{Hansen:2021ofl}.} Moreover, as it is well known~\cite{Bedaque:1998kg,Bedaque:1998km}, these Faddeev equations need to be renormalized.
 A choice of a minimal set of three-body couplings that suffices to render amplitudes cutoff-independent is rather non-trivial and will be discussed below.
 Moreover, we discuss an algorithm which will be used for a numerical solution of these Faddeev equations in the infinite volume.
 This algorithm is based on the deformation of the integration contour into the complex plane and has been known for a long time in the non-relativistic scattering theory.
 The discussion in case of relativistic kinematics in the literature is much more fragmented, and we shall attempt to fill this gap in the present paper.

 The main objective of this paper is however not of a technical nature.
 Namely, we shall try to find an answer to the question, whether a prior knowledge of the exact values of the three-body couplings, which describe short-range three-body interactions, is essential for the determination of the LL factor.
 If the answer to this question were positive, it would substantially complicate the extraction of the decay amplitudes on the lattice.
 Indeed, for this, one would have to first accurately extract the three-pion couplings from the measured spectrum of three pions, which is quite a challenging task.
 Fortunately, it turns out that the LL factor shows very little dependence on the three-body force.
 For this reason, even a rough estimate of the three-body amplitude, based on Chiral Perturbation Theory (ChPT), will be sufficient for an accurate calculation of the LL factor which is essentially determined through the S-wave $\pi\pi$ scattering lengths alone.
 This, in turn, paves the way for a direct extraction of the $K\to 3\pi$ amplitudes in lattice QCD, circumventing, at the initial stage, the determination of the three-pion couplings from the measured lattice spectrum.